MaxweelFreitas/templates/README.md

 ### 🔄 **Keeping Templates Updated**

-To ensure that your repositories are always up-to-date with the latest templates, simply run the `update_templates.dart` script periodically.
+To ensure that your repositories are always up-to-date with the latest templates, simply run the `update_templates.dart` script periodically with the command `dart run .\update_templates.dart`.
 It will update the `.github` folder with the latest templates from the repository.

 ---